 sp_num_frames_per_sequence_minus_one plus 1, specifies the number of frames in a frame sequence.

-Prior to extraction, a segment of interest is identified by a sub-stream identifier (see stream_packet_label), a channel group identifier and segment portion boundaries or markers (e.g., provided by a user or machine upon inspecting the signal).
+Prior to extraction, a segment of interest is identified by a substream identifier (see stream_packet_label), a channel group identifier (see sp_channel_group_id) and segment portion boundaries or markers (e.g., provided by a user or machine upon inspecting the signal).

 Extracting a segment payload shall include the corresponding HLS packets (e.g., WPS, multiple CGPS packets) to ensure that the indicated payload packets are decodable.
 The payload packets of a segment consist of one or more frame sequences, with the possbility to drop trailing DF_SPT packets.
 The accompanying HLS packets are of types WPS_SPT, CGPS_SPT, TIMESTAMP_SPT and SEGMENT_SPT.
-An additional TIMESTAMP packet can be inserted to provide information on the location of an extracted segment within the source bitstream or signal.
+An additional timestamp packet can be inserted to provide information on the location of an extracted segment within the source bitstream or signal.
 A segment payload or an extracted segment payload shall be decodable.

 Obtaining the exact (input or decoded) signal portion as indicated by a segment shall utilize the segment’s boundary information (i.e., start and length as previously provided by a user or machine).